 This is why canned coconut milk is perfect for curry dishes.
 You get plenty of flavors and the liquid will add a thick base to your sauce without going watery.

-Our favorite 5 best coconut milks for curry in 2020 are listed below, with plenty of explanation as to why they made our top 5, as well as any potential drawbacks for each.
+Our favorite 5 best coconut milks for curry are listed below, with plenty of explanation as to why they made our top 5, as well as any potential drawbacks for each.

 |Rank||Coconut Milk||Best Feature|

 |1.||Native Forest Organic Classic Coconut Milk||Best sustainability efforts|

 |2.||365 Everyday Value Organic Coconut Milk||Option to buy in singles|